Here at TheWackyWarehouse we champion everything that supports children – well, half of our team are children, so it

 Must-have brick building therapy supplies:

-– Lots of large lego baseplates: most children prefer to build on baseplates rather than building free-form
+– Lots of large brick building baseplates: most children prefer to build on baseplates rather than building free-form

 – Lots of figures: some children spend a lot of their building time searching and rounding up the figures

 – Storage containers: with hundreds or even thousands of all major brick brands.
 Guaranteed.
 Or your money back!floating around, you need somewhere to store them all

 - Decide who will be attending

-The ages of the children who will be allowed to attend your LEGO therapy sessions will really depend on how much experience you have working with children.
+The ages of the children who will be allowed to attend your brick building therapy sessions will really depend on how much experience you have working with children.
 Don’t be worried about accepting everyone to start off with.
 If you’re only confident working with children of a certain age, begin with those.
 Then, when everything is running smoothly, you can open the sessions up to children of other ages.

 One thing that is worth considering is how much better children develop when they’re in large groups with other children of different ages.
-Not only is this beneficial for the children, but it’s also beneficial for parents and carers who may have children of different ages who all want to take part in LEGO therapy.
+Not only is this beneficial for the children, but it’s also beneficial for parents and carers who may have children of different ages who all want to take part in brick building therapy.

 - Set a schedule

 Having a reliable schedule is incredibly important.
-Children with autism and other related social communication difficulties respond very well to consistency and will be much more excited about LEGO therapy if they know exactly when it will take place every week, fortnight or month.
+Children with autism and other related social communication difficulties respond very well to consistency and will be much more excited about brick building therapy if they know exactly when it will take place every week, fortnight or month.

 The frequency and the length of the sessions is entirely up to you.
 The key is to keep it consistent.
 Usually, sessions are held once each month on the same day of the week and last one hour following a similar schedule.